Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 That’s how you make this cake a centerpiece.
 It’s moist, rich, and every slice is worth savoring.

-Pro Tips for Moist Date and Walnut Cake
+Pro Tips for the Best Moist Date Cake Recipe

 Want that legendary moist and delicious texture that lingers after every bite?
 Here’s how to make sure your date walnut cake turns out as rich and tender as it should be — every single time.